-Our aim was to create a glider which would follow tumultuous development of paragliding technology of the last years and at the same time would use the latest know-how in the development of materials.
+Our aim was to create a glider which would follow numerous developments of paragliding technologies of the last years and at the same time would use the latest know-how in the development of materials.
 A glider which would bring further improvement of performance and still keep pilot comfort, dynamics, handling and safety typical for Gradient's gliders.